samhvw8/partial-xml-stream-parser/README.md

   alwaysCreateTextNode: true, // Default is true
   // parsePrimitives: false, // Default is false
   // stopNodes: [], // Default is empty
+  // maxDepth: null, // Default is null (no depth limit)
   // allowedRootNodes: [], // Default is empty (parse all XML unconditionally) });